Warning:

 ESCMID Mobile Lab

-Bringing the bench to ESCMID Global, the ESCMID Mobile Lab allows participants to get hands-on training with various microscopy-based techniques guided by experts in the field.
+Bringing the bench to ESCMID Global, the ESCMID Mobile Lab allows participants to get hands-on training with various microscopy-based and molecular techniques guided by experts in the field.
 These small group workshops focus on giving trainees and early-career researchers a chance to develop a new skill while attending ESCMID Global.
 Learn more and register for these unique and innovative sessions.

 Time